Depravity is an act that violates the natural rights one human has with another human or with the Creator.

 Then the word of the Lord came to me: “O house of Israel, can I not do with you as this potter has done? declares the Lord.
 Behold, like the clay in the potter's hand, so are you in my hand, O house of Israel.
 If at any time I declare concerning a nation or a kingdom, that I will pluck up and break down and destroy it, and if that nation, concerning which I have spoken, turns from its evil, I will relent of the disaster that I intended to do to it.
 And if at any time I declare concerning a nation or a kingdom that I will build and plant it, and if it does evil in my sight, not listening to my voice, then I will relent of the good that I had intended to do to it.
 (Jeremiah 18:4-10 ESV)

-Depravity therefore is the violation of the rights of another.
-A person can give God the finger and think that nothing will happen when he or she dies—but, Can you really imagine yourself not existing?
+Depravity, therefore, is the violation of the rights of another.
+A person can give God the finger and think that nothing will happen when he or she dies—but can you really imagine yourself not existing?

 Dorothy Murdock